CICCIOSGAMINO/arduino_TRE/LIBRARIES/Seed Grove DHT.md

     chown -R tre.arduino        // or the actual user ls -l                       // check the permission

 Now if no errors are raised you can view your library in the Web IDE menu in > Libraries on the left of the window.
+And you can use the library in the Arduino sketch.